arnbme/nyckelharpa/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="testing"></a>
-## 13. Testing
+## 12. Testing
 To be developed

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
-## 14. Get Help, report an issue, and contact information
+## 13. Get Help, report an issue, and contact information
 * Use the HE Community's Nyckelharpa forum to request assistance, or to report an issue.
 Direct private messages to user @arnbme

 [:arrow_up_small: Back to top](#top)